muellerberndt/legion/README.md

 The base framework contains the following features:

 - Telegram chatbot interface
-- Auto-track data from contests and bounty programs (currently only Immunefi)
+- Auto-sync data and code from Immunefi bounties
-- Launch agents on demand or schedule them to run at specific times
 - Search bounty data, files and repos using regex & vector search
 - Auto-review of PRs and commits in GitHub repos in scope
-- Auto-review of proxy upgrades in scope (see [example extension](extensions/examples/proxy_upgrade_review.py))
+- Auto-review of proxy implementation upgrades in scope (see [example extension](extensions/examples/proxy_upgrade_review.py))
+- Launch agents on demand or schedule them to run at specific times
 - Simple semgrep scanning (see [example extension](extensions/examples/simple_semgrep.py))

 ## Running Legion